[Miyagi] The Fujita Kyohei Glass Museum is the most photogenic place in Matsushima!

 Kyohei Fujita Glass Museum

-It is called the "Fujita Kyohei Glass Museum,"
+It's called the "Fujita Kyohei Glass Museum,"

-where colorful glass crafts await you.
+where a colorful array of glass art awaits you.

 What is the Fujita Kyohei Glass Museum?